soumyasavarn/EMS/README.md

 ## Introduction
-This is a DBMS Lab Assignment under DA215 course.\n
+This is a DBMS Lab Assignment under DA215 course.

 It invovles use of basic frontend technologies along with PHP and SQL for backend.

 Lead TA: Mr. Anupam Kumar

 Instructor: Dr. Chiranjib Sur

 Github repo: https://github.com/soumyasavarn/EMS